tobixen/plann/README.md

 This is the experimental new version of my old [calendar-cli project](https://github.com/tobixen/calendar-cli/).

+Perhaps this work is moot ... or perhaps just 20 years too late.
+Considering the recent progress of chatbots, probably soon all calendar queries can be done in natural language.

 ## Other tools

 There is a "competing" project at https://github.com/geier/khal - you may want to check it out - it's more mature but probably more complex.
 It's using a "vsyncdir" backend - if I've understood it correctly, that involves building a local copy of the calendar.
 The philosophy behind plann and calendar-cli is slightly different, it is supposed to be a simple cli-based caldav+ical client.
 No synchronization, no local storage, just client-side operations.